BDedafoe/app-deployment-demo/README.md

 This app had errors in the beginning but is now successfully launched.

-DESPITE what online tutorials stated; the fix to my Heroku errors came from REMOVING the https://github.com/mars/create-react-app-buildpack that was provided to add to your Heroku buildpack.
+DESPITE what online tutorials stated; the fix to my Heroku errors came from REMOVING the https://github.com/mars/create-react-app-buildpack that was stated to add to your Heroku buildpack.

 I only have heroku/nodejs as a buildpack for this app.